General | Syllabus | Coursework

 writeupfile, the names of any individuals with whom you collaborated, or from whom you received help, and the nature of the help that you received.
 That includes help from friends, classmates, lab TAs, course staff members, etc.

 Do not, under any circumstances, share code in digital form!

 If you have a question or comment that will be helpful to other students, and you need not reveal any parts of your work to express the question or comment properly, then you should post it to the course's Piazza page.
 One of the course's instructors will reply as soon as possible.
 We welcome replies from other students, and may "endorse" a student's response instead of composing an instructor's response.

-If you have a question or comment that will not be helpful to other students, or if you must reveal parts of your work to express your question or comment adequately, then you should post it privately to the appropriate preceptor on Piazza.
+If you have a question or comment that will not be helpful to other students, or if you must reveal parts of your work to express your question or comment adequately, then you should post it privately on Piazza.